Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 They made a Netflix original series.

-It was pretty the first season was really good.
+It was pretty, the first season was really good and it wraps up nicely.

 It's not like you're missing out if you don't go on.

-So but basically the whole movie, this guy's going through the society that's had hundreds of years of like the rich getting richer and the poor getting poorer, and only the rich being able to reslee and you know live forever and just how decadent every everyone becomes and uh hedonistic, you know.
+So, but basically the whole movie, this guy's going through the society that's had hundreds of years of like the rich getting richer and the poor getting poorer and only the rich being able to resleeve and, you know, live forever.

-I'll have to seal someone's network Netflix password because I I don't subscribe.
+I'll have to steal someone's network Netflix password because I, I don't subscribe.

 Why?